StatCan/cae-eac/docs/en/ExtPortal.md

 FAQ

-1. How do I request an account?
+1. How do I request an account or request access?
-    See ..
+    Please see the request access page.
 2. How do I reset my password?
      Please see the Contact Us page
-3. How do I request access?
-   Please see the request access page.

 <!-- 2.
 Once signed in, you will be in the hub page.
 You can go to that page by selecting the arrow next to the user name and select Das Hub as shown here.